top of page

 WARNING AND DISCLAIMRER

-Participation in traditional Native American ceremonies, including those involving sacred plant medicines, is a serious spiritual undertaking.
+Participation in traditional Native American and Indigenous ceremonies , including those involving sacred plant medicines, is a serious spiritual undertaking.
 These practices are protected religious activities but may not be recognized as such by all law enforcement agencies.
 Members participate at their own risk and responsibility.

 Subscribe to our newsletter • Don’t miss out!